If you care for someone for at least 35 hours a week, you may be entitled to claim Carer’s Allowance.

-If you earn more than £128 a week when you’ve taken your tax, National Insurance, pension contributions and childcare/caring costs into account, you cannot continue to receive Carer’s Allowance.
+If you earn more than £128 a week when you’ve taken your tax, National Insurance, half of your pension contributions, and any childcare/caring costs into account, you cannot continue to receive Carer’s Allowance.

 How much will you get?

-If you’re eligible for Carer’s Allowance, you’ll get £67.25 a week in the 2020/21 tax year.
-The allowance is taxable, but you’ll only have to pay tax on it if you have other sources of taxable income which take you over your £12,500 personal allowance.
+If you’re eligible for Carer’s Allowance, you’ll get £67.60 in the 2021/22 tax year.
+The allowance is taxable, but you’ll only have to pay tax on it if you have other sources of taxable income which take you over your £12,570 personal allowance.
 The personal allowance is the amount you can earn each year without having to pay tax.

 Who can claim Carer’s Allowance?